Easy Egg Roll in a Bowl with Coleslaw Mix

 Jump to:

-• Pork - I use ground pork to emulate traditional egg rolls, but you can use lean ground beef or ground chicken instead.
+• Pork - I use ground pork to emulate traditional egg rolls, but lean ground beef or ground chicken also fit this recipe well.

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.